 You'll now see the option to toggle on iCloud Backup.
 Once you've done so, your phone or tablet will automatically look after your data without any need for you to get involved.

-If you want to erase the contents of your iPhone or iPad because you're selling it, or because it's not working properly, here's how to reset an iPhone, erase the contents of an iPhone and restore from a backup.
+If you want to erase the contents of your iPhone or iPad because you're selling it, or because it's not working properly, here's how to reset an iPhone.

 Having a local backup is always a good idea, as it means you at least know that you have a copy that you control, rather than trusting to the all-powerful cloud.
 (Public trust in iCloud was damaged by 2014's celebrity photo leak, although Apple has stated that this was caused by hackers stealing or guessing passwords rather than a failure of Apple's systems.)